Demiga-g/kenya-airways-analytics/readme.md

 - Runs the Python script with the name of the airline provided as indicated in the Skytrax website.
 Most of the time it will have a hyphen in between.
 - Retrieve 200 reviews from a page then waits for three second before going to the next page.
 - Stores the data in the `data` folder as a `.csv` file.
 Remember to append the `.csv` at the end of the name of the file.

+Note: You may have to change the user agent accordingly.

 5. (Optional) Visualization in Microsoft PowerBI